CholsaKosal/Speech_to_Action_Robotic_Drawing_Application_Locally/README.md

-(This project will change into webapp due to computational resource constrain)

-# Speech to Action Robotic Drawing Application
+# Speech to Action Robotic Drawing Application (Locally)

 ## Introduction to the project